warrior-cultures-and-training

 Humility and the Warrior’s Paradox

 Although warriors were trained to be formidable protectors, humility was a cardinal virtue.
-Boasting and self-aggrandizement were considered signs of a weak spirit.
-The greatest warriors were often the most quiet and self-effacing, as they understood that their strength came from a source far greater than themselves.
-Giving thanks for victories and attributing success to the spirits and to the support of the community was a mark of genuine spiritual maturity.
-This humility was also practical: it fostered cooperation within the war party and prevented the pride that could lead to tactical mistakes or spiritual vulnerability.
+Boasting and self-aggrandizement were signs of a weak spirit.
+The greatest warriors were often the quietest and most self-effacing, understanding that their strength came from a source far greater than themselves.
+Giving thanks for victories and attributing success to the spirits and community support was a mark of genuine spiritual maturity.

-Distinctive Expressions Across Tribal Nations
+Diverse Expressions Across Tribal Nations

 The Lakota: The Way of the Shirt Wearers